-I offer online therapy for individuals and couples, living anywhere in the state of Texas.
+I offer online therapy for individuals and couples.
 Online therapy is increasingly recognized as an effective, confidential and convenient way to help people who need remote access to therapy.
 But if you have researched your online counseling options, you may be realizing that not all online therapy is the same.
 I have some strong beliefs and opinions about setting a high standard of care for online therapy and I’d like to state my biases and beliefs upfront.

 Unlike membership-based online therapy options that are increasingly available, my online therapy clients enjoy the same professionalism, confidentiality and safety of a traditional fee-for-service office session.
 The only difference is that my clients can meet within the comfort and privacy of their own space, at their convenience.
 Online therapy sessions with me happen in real time for a minimum of 60 minutes each session and I will coach you through how we co-create a private online therapeutic environment in a free 30 minute consultation so that your paid therapy time is 100% dedicated to your therapy and not the technology that enables it .